 Outdoors: No. This class is usually done inside.

 At home: Yes.
-Pop in a DVD and follow the instructor.
+Download an app and follow the instructor.

 Equipment required?
 You may use punching bags and jump ropes, which many gyms and studios have on hand.
 You can buy your own pair of boxing gloves, if you like.